lavrovd/psd-reader/README.md

 - Reads: Greyscale, Bitmap, Indexed, RGB, CMYK, DuoTone, Multi-channel and L*ab
 - Support alpha channel, and transparency for indexed mode
 - All color depths are supported (1 / 8 / 16 / 32 bits)
+- De-mattes images with alpha-channel (no "halo" problems)
 - Supports uncompressed and RLE compressed image data
 - Converts all formats to RGBA so it can be used directly with canvas (can be turned off)
 - Canvas helper methods with optional scaling and high-quality down-sampling